react-atomic/reshow/packages/reshow-flux-base/README.md

 getState -> Return current state.

-addListener -> You could register any callback function such as react useStattee.
+addListener -> You could register any callback function such as react useState.

-removeListener -> Remove register callback, such as when you unmount a component.
+removeListener -> Remove register callback, such as unmount a component.

 ```js
 const initialState = {count: 0};